Unlock Your Creativity With Shadow Work

 The Creative Shadow

 That’s why creativity is directly linked with integrating our shadows.
 One of the biggest challenges for me was always to accept my sensitive and emotional side.
-I had to deal with CPTSD and severe derealization, and I learned that feeling anything was not only a threat but also it was “for pussies”.
+I had to deal with CPTSD and I learned that feeling anything was not only a threat but also it was “for pussies”.

 Of course, this made me feel not only anxious and depressed all the time but also incapable of creating anything.
 I’d look at other people’s creations and feel jealous, and I’d try to diminish them by saying “I could do better”.

 The problem is that I didn’t, I allowed fear and shame to rule my entire life, while others were rising above this childish narcissism and sharing their creations despite being afraid.
-To create anything worthy we must be vulnerable and as I worked on myself and started integrating the Anima, mostly through Active Imagination, I learned to feel again.

-Personally, I experience this uncanny feeling that takes up my whole body and makes me wanna shout “This has to exist”.
+Personally, I experience this uncanny feeling that slowly takes up my whole body and makes me wanna shout “This has to exist”.
 When I feel my body tingling, that’s when I know I have to dedicate myself to allow this creation to come forth.

 However, this feeling often appears very subtly and demands courage to follow it.
-That’s how the creative journey and individuation process are linked as they propel us to question the scripts we’ve been given, challenge the assumptions we have about the world and ourselves, and tap into our unique and authentic way of being.
+That’s how the creative journey and the individuation process are linked as they propel us to question the scripts we’ve been given, challenge the assumptions we have about the world and ourselves, and tap into our unique and authentic way of being.

 Accept Your Gifts